 With simple things like dust and dirt having a major impact on their operation and ultimately the efficiency of your data centre; a regular schedule of preventative clinical cleaning is essential.
 It’s possible to increase the lifespan of server equipment through proper cleaning procedures and improving air quality.

-Services offered by 2bm are data centre consultancy and upgrades-expansion.
-Involving an in depth audit of your facility, with written recommendations to increase energy efficiency and minimise costs moving forward.
+Services offered by 2bm are data centre consultancy and upgrades and expansion.
+Involving an in-depth audit of your facility, with written recommendations to increase energy efficiency and minimise costs moving forward.